bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Relational-Database-Service.md

 * Recovery Time Objective (RTO)

-   Time between the Disaster Recovery event and full recovery.
+   The time between the Disaster Recovery event and full recovery.
 Influenced by process, staff, tech, and documentation.
-Generally lower values cost more.
+Generally, lower values cost more.

 * Recovery Point Objective (RPO)

-   Time between the last backup and the incident.
+   The time between the last backup and the incident.
 Amount of maximum data loss.
-Influences technical solution and cost.
-Generally lower values cost more.
+Influences technical solutions and cost.
+Generally, lower values cost more.

 * Automated Backups and Manual Snapshots via AWS Managed S3 Buckets.
 * First Snapshot is FULL, the size of consumed data.
 From that point it is Incremental.